CommonRoad/commonroad-carla-interface/README.md

 ```

 #### License
-The CommonRoad-CARLA-Interface is published under GNU3 license (since this is the most restrictive license of a Python package we import).
+The CommonRoad-CARLA-Interface is published under GNU3 license (since this is the most restrictive license
-We base some parts of our code on CARLA's example scripts.
+of a Python package we import).
-We have integrated a script
+We base some parts of our code on CARLA's
-from the CARLA example files
+example scripts ([MIT license](https://github.com/carla-simulator/carla/blob/dev/LICENSE)): https://github.com/carla-simulator/carla/tree/dev/PythonAPI/examples, e.g. the head-up display.

 #### Development
 It is recommended to use [poetry](https://python-poetry.org/) as an environment manager.